Wmitrut/wmitrut-middleman-boilerplate/README.md

+## WMITRUT middleman Boilerplate

-## Middleman with Slim, Sass, Inuitcss, Bourbon, Susy, Bower and more.
+### A middleman template with Slim, Sass, Inuitcss, Bourbon, Susy, Bower and more.

 This is a base [Middleman](http://middlemanapp.com) template application.
 This sets all of the defaults that I'll generally set when building a new application on Middleman.
 Be sure to read all of the documentation to become familiar with Middleman before using this base setup.